-Treatment versus the Importance of Nutrition
+Treatment Options and the Importance of Nutrition

 Some digestive problems can be very severe and/or permanent.
 These will require medical attention and a treatment plan that will be specific to your dog’s needs.
-But many of the common digestive disorders listed above can be healed within a few short days.
+But many of the common digestive disorders listed above can be addressed within a few short days.

 The food you feed your dog has a huge impact on his overall digestive health.
 Be sure that you’ve researched the food that you are feeding to understand the digestibility of the ingredients within it.